-The provision of aftercare services were in place for one young person at the centre who had been allocated an aftercare worker and had an extensive aftercare plan.
-The inspector spoke to the social worker of another young person and was informed that aftercare provision would be on the agenda of the young person's next child in care review.
+The provision of aftercare services were in place for one young person at the centre who had been allocated an aftercare worker and had an aftercare plan.
+The inspectors interviewed the young person's social worker and were informed that arrangements were being made to provide supported lodgings for this young person though these places are very scarce and difficult to source.